 Cell phone business numbers

-Cell phone business numbers are assigned to a mobile device, such as your personal phone.
+Cell phone business numbers are assigned to a mobile device like your personal phone.
 A business call can be made directly to the cell number, or you can forward your local business calls directly to your cell.

-Voice over Internet Protocol (VoIP) is the most popular choice for those looking to implement new business phone numbers.
-To put it simply, VoIP numbers are assigned to users in lieu of a phone line.
+Voice over Internet Protocol (VoIP) is the most popular choice for implementing new business phone numbers.
+Simply put, VoIP numbers are assigned to users instead of a phone line.

 Below, we take a look at five popular options and give you the info you need to decide which is right for your business.